Fab1anTUW/SecondCase/README.md

 ## Data Processing

-1. Please refer to the work of [Self-DPDN](https://github.com/JiehongLin/Self-DPDN).
+1. Please refer to the Self-DPDN adaptation [Self-DPDN-SecondPose](https://github.com/Fab1anTUW/Self-DPDN-SecondCase)
 2. The Self-DPDN was adapted to work with the luggage dataset.
 For detail view the Self-DPDN-luggage README
 3. run data_preprocess.py
 4. Check the camera intrinsics in dataset_category & solver_category